mslonina/Mechanic/examples/UserGuide.md

 are not enough to handle your simulation.
 In such a case, you should refine the checkpoint settings (i.e. by reducing the requested number of completed tasks).

+#### The task checkpoint

+By default, the checkpoint data is stored after the task has been processed.
+To store the partial runtime data, the `TASK_CHECKPOINT` during `TaskProcess()` hook must be used:

+    int TaskProcess(pool *p, task *t, void *s) {
+      //ReadData(...);
+      //ProcessData(...);
+      //WriteData(...);

+      if (t->cid < 10) return TASK_CHECKPOINT;
+      return TASK_FINALIZE;
+    }

+By using the `TASK_CHECKPOINT` return code, you tell the Mechanic to send the data stored in the task storage banks to the master node (this require writing data before).
+The master node sends them back, and the task processing is continued with the checkpoint id `t->cid` adjusted (you may need to read the data before the numerical part is evaluated).

+During the restart mode, the task processing will be continued from the last stored checkpoint.

 Datatypes
 ---------